crisp-oss/chappe/README.md

 Right after the header is defined, you can start writing Markdown for your guide, as normal.

-An example of the full Markdown code for a guide is available at: [examples/crisp-docs/data/guides/hello-world/index.md](https://raw.githubusercontent.com/valeriansaliou/chappe/master/examples/crisp-docs/data/guides/hello-world/index.md)
+An example of a full Markdown code for a guide is available at: [examples/crisp-docs/data/guides/hello-world/index.md](https://raw.githubusercontent.com/valeriansaliou/chappe/master/examples/crisp-docs/data/guides/hello-world/index.md)

 #### List of special Markdown elements